X-ray Polarimetry in the Low Statistics Regime using the Bayesian Approach Reveals Polarization Angle Variations: GX 13+1

 \section{GX~13+1}

 GX~13+1 is a persistent NS-LMXB located at a distance of 7~$\pm$~1~kpc \citep{bandyopadhyay1999}, exhibiting properties of both the atoll and Z sources \citep{schnerr2003, giridharan2024}.
-Three observations of GX~13+1 with \textit{IXPE} have been conducted on 2023-10-17 (ObsID 02006801, Obs1), 2024-02-25 (ObsID 03001101, Obs2) and 2014-04-20 (ObsID 0303003401, Obs3), respectively.
-It has been reported previously that the source exhibited a continuous PA rotation in Obs1 \citep{bobrikova2024a}.
-In that analysis, the data were binned at a timescale of about 10-11~h, by dividing the full data into 5 segments.
+Four observations of GX~13+1 with IXPE have been conducted on 2023-10-17 (ObsID 02006801, Obs1), 2024-02-25 (ObsID 03001101, Obs2), 2024-04-20 (ObsID 03003401, Obs3), and 2025-09-08 (ObsID 04002901, Obs4) respectively.
+The first three observations have been reported in the literature while the last one was performed during the review process of this paper.
+A continuous PA rotation was previously reported in Obs1~\citep{bobrikova2024a}.
+Although no continuous rotation was observed in the subsequent two observations, a time dependence of the PA was also reported and discussed in Obs3~\citep{DiMarco2025}.
+Analyses resolved in hardness ratio and flux to investigate possible variations have also been performed.
+In those analyses, the data were binned with relatively large time intervals, e.g., at a timescale of 10--11~h for Obs1 by dividing the data into 5 segments.
 We try to examine if the conclusion remains with a finer time bin.

 We started the analysis with the level-2 data.
-Data reduction was performed with \texttt{ixpeobssim} v30.6.4.
-A circular region with a radius of 80$^{\prime\prime}$ was used for source extraction.
+Data reduction was performed with \texttt{ixpeobssim} 31.0.3.
+A circular region with a radius of 80$^{\prime\prime}$ was used for source extraction following \citet{bobrikova2024a}.
 Thanks to the brightness of the source, background subtraction was not performed as recommended by \citet{dimarco2023}.
 Source events in the 2--8~keV energy range are selected using \texttt{xpselect}.
 Considering the data gaps due to Earth occultation, we grouped the data obtained in each IXPE orbit as a trade-off between time resolution and statistics, with a time bin size of roughly 1~h and a cadence of about 1.5~h.